Ahmed4812/tweetCodePath/README.md

 ## Video Walkthrough

 Here's a walkthrough of implemented user stories:
--The video shows login
+- The video shows login
--Saving the token and keeping the user logged in
+- Saving the token and keeping the user logged in
--Data from timeline
+- Data from timeline
--reload of data
+- reload of data
--lastly logout
+- lastly logout

 ![](https://i.imgur.com/Xr42IAd.gif)